How Rihanna Turned the 2017 Grammy Awards Into Her Own Show

 Meanwhile, Rihanna wasn't about to get stuck sitting in the audience without enough cocktail to last the entire show.
 When Jenn took a long sip, the star shot her a look as if to say, "Don't waste it!"

-In between gulps, the "Work" singer made the most of her glamorous night, making sure to check in with little Blue Ivy Carter, get her groove on to a few of the performances and blow kisses to Beyoncé just because she can.
+In between gulps, the "Work" singer made the most of her glamorous night, making sure to check in with little Blue Ivy Carter, get her groove on to a few of the performances, shout "Yes bitch" at Katy Perry and blow kisses to Beyoncé just because she can.

 IM HERE FOR RIHANNA AND BEYONCÉ BLOWING KISSES AT EACH OTHER ?? #Grammys pic.twitter.com/5q1N0vsSat— Beyoncé Reactions (@ReactionBeyonce) February 13, 2017